Home page Site search Site index

 I like Ralph Winter's easy-to-remember, over-simplified 400-year eras of missions history.
 Here's how he breaks down the history of world evangelism over the last 2000 years:

 Researcher David Barrett has also divided that same period into five eras of global outreach.
-Approaching it from a statistical point of view, his epochs of missions history are a little different from those of Ralph Winter:
+Approaching it from a statistical point of view, his epochs of missions history are a little different from those of Ralph Winter (and a little harder to remember since the periods are not all the same length):

 A small prayer meeting in 1806 by some college students marked the beginning of American involvement in world missions.
 Involving only five people, it has become known as "the haystack prayer meeting."